guillaumeaubert/Data-Validate-Type/README.md

 LICENSE AND COPYRIGHT
 ---------------------

-Copyright (C) 2012-2016 Guillaume Aubert
+Copyright (C) 2012-2016 Guillaume Aubert.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+This code is free software; you can redistribute it and/or modify it under the same terms as Perl 5 itself.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the LICENSE file for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/